Today's Top Gainer

 Growth Outlook New Opportunities

-In line with our strategy, Airport business will continue to be the growth engine for the Group.
+In line with our strategy, we believe that Airport business has huge underlying strength and it will continue to be the growth engine for the Group.
 The Group is actively pursuing suitable airport opportunities in India as well as globally.
-Domestically, GMR is currently exploring the airport development opportunities in Nagpur, Jewar, Jaipur and Ahmedabad.
-Internationally, the Group is actively exploring opportunities in South Asia, South East Asia, Middle East, Africa and Eastern Europe.
+Domestically, GMR is actively pursuing opportunities for new airports as and when they arise.
+Out of India, the Group is open to high potential opportunities in South Asia, South East Asia, Middle East, Africa and Eastern Europe.

-DIAL will initiate the expansion of its airside infrastructure and terminal capacity as per the approved Master Development Plan in order to cater to the future growth in passenger and air traffic.
-The Phase 3A expansion, includes, among others, expansion of Terminal 1 and Terminal 3, construction of a fourth runway along with enhancement of airfields and construction of taxiways and will expand capacity to 94 million passengers annually.
+DIAL has initiated the expansion of its airside infrastructure and terminal capacity as per the approved Master Development Plan in order to cater to the future growth in passenger and air traffic.
+The Phase 3A expansion, includes, among others, expansion of Terminal 1 and Terminal 3, construction of a fourth runway along with enhancement of airfields and construction of taxiways and will expand capacity to 100 Mn passengers annually.

 Rajiv Gandhi International Airport (RGIA) Hyderabad Airport operated by GHIAL